Dezmond Gillespie: Businessman Levels Serious Allegations Against Police, “My Family Is Not Safe”

 • Prominent Ghanaian businessman Dezmond K. Gillespie has levelled catastrophic allegations against the Ghana Police Service

-• Gillespie claimed he was allegedly kidnapped, tortured, and robbed of their business equipment by rogue officers who are now demanding a $10 million ransom from him
+• Gillespie claimed he was allegedly robbed of his business equipment by some officers who are now demanding a $10 million ransom from him

 • While the allegations have triggered intense conversations online, sections of the public are urging extreme caution, flagging the claims as highly suspicious or the product of a personal delusion